raphaelrubrice/raphaelrubrice/README.md

 I'm deeply interested in the potential of AI in Biology and Health.
 I also have a keen interest for Bioinformatics.
 I've always been drawn to the intersection of computational methods with biological questions and challenges.<br><br>
-Currently following the MVA Master program at ENS Paris-Saclay where I'll be focusing more on the maths behind ML and reinforce my knowledge and skills to prepare for a future PhD.
+Currently following the [MVA Master](https://www.master-mva.com/) program at ENS Paris-Saclay & Paris-Cité University where I'll be focusing more on the maths behind ML and reinforce my knowledge and skills to prepare for a future PhD.
 Here are the classes I am taking for the first part of the semester:
 - Optimal Transport by Gabriel Peyré & Julie Delon
 - Computational Statistics by Stéphanie Allassonière